Analyzing Differentiable Fuzzy Logic Operators: Introduction

 \subsection{Contributions}

-The main question that we aim to answer in this work is: \emph{\say{which fuzzy logic operators for aggregation, conjunction, disjunction and implication have convenient theoretical properties when using them in gradient descent?}}.
-We analyze both theoretically and empirically the effect of the choice of operators used to compute the logical connectives in \dfuzz on the learning behaviour of a \dfl system.
-To this end, \begin{itemize} \item we introduce several known operators from fuzzy logic (Section \ref{sec:background}) and the framework of \dfuzz (Section \ref{sec:reallogic}) that uses these operators; \item we analyze the theoretical properties of four types of operators (Section \ref{sec:connectives}): Aggregation functions, which are used to compute the universal quantifier $\forall$, conjunction and disjunction operators, which are used to compute the connectives $\wedge$ and $\vee$, and fuzzy implications which are used to compute the connective $\rightarrow$; \item we perform experiments to compare these fuzzy logic operators in a semi-supervised experiment (Section \ref{chapter:experiments}). \item We conclude with several recommendations for choices of operators. \end{itemize}
+The main contribution of this article is to answer the following question: \emph{``What fuzzy logic operators for existential quantification, universal quantification, conjunction, disjunction and implication have convenient theoretical properties when using them in gradient descent?''} We analyze both theoretically and empirically the effect of the choice of operators used to compute the logical connectives in \dfuzz on the learning behaviour of a \dfl system.
+To this end, \begin{itemize} \item We introduce \dfuzz (Section \ref{sec:reallogic}) which combines fuzzy logic and gradient-based learning, and analyze its behaviour over different choices of fuzzy logic operators (Section \ref{sec:background}). \item We analyze the theoretical properties of aggregation functions, which are used to compute the universal quantifier $\forall$ and the existential quantifier $\exists$, t-norms and t-conorms which are used to compute the connectives $\wedge$ and $\vee$, and fuzzy implications which are used to compute the connective $\rightarrow$. \item We introduce a new family of fuzzy implications called sigmoidal implications (Section \ref{sec:connectives}) using the insights from these analyses. \item We perform experiments to compare fuzzy logic operators in a semi-supervised experiment (Section \ref{chapter:experiments}). \item We give several recommendations for choices of operators. \end{itemize}

-\dlogic (\dl) are logics for which differentiable loss functions can be constructed that represent logical formulas.
-These logics use background knowledge to deduce the truth value of statements in unlabeled or poorly labeled data.
-This allows us to use such data during learning, possibly together with normal labeled data.
+Loss functions are real-valued functions that represent a cost and must be minimized. \dlogic (\dl) are logics for which differentiable loss functions are constructed that compute the truth value of given formulas using the semantics of the logic.
+These logics use background knowledge to deduce the truth value of statements in unlabeled or poorly labeled data, allowing us to use such data during learning, possibly together with normal labeled data.
 This can be beneficial as unlabeled, poorly labeled and partially labeled data is cheaper and easier to come by.
-Importantly, this approach differs from Inductive Logic Programming \pcite{MUGGLETON1994629} which derives rules from data. \dl is the other way around: the logic informs what the truth values of the statements could have been.
+This approach differs from Inductive Logic Programming \pcite{MUGGLETON1994629} which derives formulas from data. \dl instead informs what the data could have been.